 When her abusive stepfather gets her institutionalised, Babydoll (Browning) begins to blur the line between fantasy and reality in an attempt to escape the situation she finds herself in, both mentally and physically.

-Zack Snyder has always been known as a very visual director, every one of his films are filled with stunning shots and great set pieces, but as you may have seen in my reviews of both Scott Pilgrim and Justice League, making a beautiful film filled with great action doesn’t always produce a good film, Sucker Punch is testament to that.
+Zack Snyder has always been known as a very visual director, every one of his films is filled with stunning shots and great set pieces, but as you may have seen in my reviews of both Scott Pilgrim and Justice League, making a beautiful film filled with great action doesn’t always produce a good film, Sucker Punch is testament to that.

-In the film, Babydoll copes with being forced to dance for the asylums male visitors by imagining strange and wonderful situations that mirror what is supposedly going on in the film, in one instance she along with the rest of the girls need to steal a lighter from a politician, this is shown by them storming a castle filled with orcs and killing a dragon, it’s great to watch and if you don’t think about it too much then really enjoyable, sadly once you have seen a couple of these you do start questioning why and the real reason is Snyder had come up with something he thought would look cool on screen and put it in the movie even if it doesn’t make any real sense.
+In the film, Babydoll copes with being forced to dance for the asylums male visitors by imagining strange and wonderful situations that mirror what is supposedly going on in the film, in one instance she along with the rest of the girls need to steal a lighter from a politician, this is shown by them storming a castle filled with orcs and killing a dragon, it’s great to watch and if you don’t think about it too much then really enjoyable, sadly once you have seen a couple of these you do start questioning why and the real reason is Snyder had come up with something he thought would look cool on-screen and put it in the movie even if it doesn’t make any real sense.